 SEATTLE – Following first delivery of the Rolls-Royce-powered Boeing 787-9, the airframer is now moving into the last part of the flight test program for the GE-powered version of the -9.
 While there have been as many as five aircraft in the 787 certification program, there is now only one.
 This aircraft will “very shortly” begin extended range twin operations (ETOPs) and function and reliability (F&R) test flights, says Boeing VP of 787 Airplane Development Mark ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Final Flight Tests Begin For GE Version Of 787-9".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Final Flight Tests Begin For GE Version Of 787-9".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.